dotdon/QuickSwitch/README.md

 ### Keyboard Listener

-The script uses `pynput` to listen for key presses and releases.
+The script uses `pynput` and `keyboard` to listen for key presses and releases.
 It toggles QuickSwitch mode when both `Ctrl` and `Shift` are pressed simultaneously.

 ### GUI with `tkinter`